 What are the Advantages and Disadvantages of Medicare Advantage Plans?

-In my experience, this question comes up because people ask their friends, neighbors, and healthcare providers about Medicare plans, and that brings up the horror stories and a litany of reasons why Medicare Advantage plans are bad.
-But, is it true?
+In our experience, the question about Medicare Advantage plans comes up because people ask their friends, neighbors, and healthcare providers about them.
+That brings up the Medicare Advantage nightmares and a litany of reasons why people dislike their current or former plan.

-Over the years, I’ve heard from many people, healthcare providers in particular, that they dislike Medicare Advantage plans, but that does not mean they are bad.
+Over the years, we’ve heard from many people, healthcare providers in particular, that they dislike Medicare Advantage plans, but that does not mean they are bad.